cppf/cpp-emtype/README.md

 ### `GetString`

-GetString(dst, sz, src, off, opt)
+* `GetString(dst, sz, src, off, opt)`
-GetString(dst, sz, off, opt)
+* `GetString(dst, sz, off, opt)`

 Returns the string from the specified source address with offset (src + off).
 If source address (src) is not specified, then this library's internal buffer is used as the source.

 Parameters:
-dst:      destination buffer for string (it will be fetched here)
+* `dst`:      destination buffer for string (it will be fetched here)
-sz:       size of destination in bytes (max. length of string-1)
+* `sz`:       size of destination in bytes (max. length of string-1)
-src:      the base address of stored string (which will be fetched)
+* `src`:      the base address of stored string (which will be fetched)
-off:      offset of the stored string
+* `off`:      offset of the stored string
-opt:      options for string fetching (TYPE_ZEROED_STRING, TYPE_LENGTH_STRING)
+* `opt`:      options for string fetching (TYPE_ZEROED_STRING, TYPE_LENGTH_STRING)

 Returns:
-string_value:  the fetched string

-### Put<Bit/Nibble>

-PutBit(dst, off, bit_no, bit_value)
-PutBit(off, bit_no, bit_value)
-//
-// Stores the value of bit at the specified bit number (bit_no)
-// to the specified destination address with offset (dst + off).
-// If destination address (dst) is not specified, then this
-// library's internal buffer is used as the destination.
-//
-// Parameters:
-// dst:		the base address of destination
-// off:		offset from which bit index starts
-// bit_no:	the index of the bit (starts from 0)
-// bit_value:	the value of the specified bit (0 or 1)
-//
-// Returns:
-// nothing
-//

-// Function:
-// PutNibble(dst, off, nibble_no, nibble_value)
-// PutNibble(off, nibble_no, nibble_value)
-//
-// Stores the value of nibble at the specified nibble number
-// (nibble_no) to the specified destination address with
-// offset (dst + off).
-If destination address (dst) is not
-// specified, then this library's internal buffer is used
-// as the destination.
-//
-// Parameters:
-// dst:		the base address of destination
-// off:		offset from which nibble index starts
-// nibble_no:	the index of the nibble (starts from 0)
-// nibble_value:	the value of the specified nibble (0 to 15 or 0x0 to 0xF)
-//
-// Returns:
-// nothing
-//

-// Function:
-// Put<type>(dst, off, value)
-// Put<type>(off, value)
-//
-// Stores the value of <type> at the specified destination
-// address with offset (dst + off).
-If destination address
-// (dst) is not specified, then this library's internal
-// buffer is used as the destination.
-//
-// Parameters:
-// dst:		the base address of destination
-// off:		offset where <type> value is stored
-// value:	the value of <type> to be stored
-//
-// Returns:
-// nothing
-//

-// Function:
-// PutString(dst, off, value, opt)
-// PutString(off, value, opt)
-//
-// Stores the string at the specified destination address with
-// offset (dst + off).
-If destination address (dst) is not specified,
-// then this library's internal buffer is used as the destination.
-//
-// Parameters:
-// dst:      destination base address where the string is to be stored
-// off:      offset to destination from where the stored string will start
-// value:    the string that is to be stored
-// opt:      options for string writing (TYPE_ZEROED_STRING, TYPE_LENGTH_STRING)
-//
-// Returns:
-// nothing
-//

-// Function:
-// To<type>(smaller_data_types)
-//
-// Assembles smaller data types to a bigger data type.
-The
-// assembling is done in little endian format, which means
-// that the smaller data representing the least significant
-// part should come first, and the smaller data representing
-// the most significant part should come last.
-//
-// Parameters:
-// smaller_data_types:	list of bytes, shorts, ints, etc.
-//
-// Returns:
-// <type>_value:	the value of the (bigger) assembled data type
-//

-// Function:
-// DoReverse(src, off, len)
-// DoReverse(off, len)
-//
-// Reverses the data stored at the source address (src + off)
-// of specified length (len).
-The data at the source is directly
-// reversed, and hence if the original data is required, then
-// it is suggested to make a copy of it.
-If source base address
-// is not specified, this library's internal buffer is assumed
-// as the source base address.
-//
-// Parameters:
-// src:		the base address of source data
-// off:		offset to the actual data to be reversed (src + off)
-// len:		length of data to be reversed
-//
-// Returns:
-// nothing
-//

-// Function:
-// Get<Byte/Ushort/Uint16>Sum(src, off, len)
-// Get<Byte/Ushort/Uint16>Sum(off, len)
-//
-// Finds the sum of all bytes/ushorts at the specified source
-// address (src + off) of the specified length (len).
-If source
-// base address is not specified, this library's internal buffer
-// is assumed as the source base address.
-This can be used to
-// calculate checksums.
-//
-// Parameters:
-// src:		the base address of source data
-// off:		offset to the data to be summed (src + off)
-// len:		length of data to be summed
-//
-// Returns:
-// <type>_value:  the summed value
-//

-// Function:
-// GetHexFromBin(dst, sz, src, off, len, opt)
-// GetHexFromBin(dst, sz, off, len, opt)
-//
-// Get hexadecimal string (dst) of maximum specified size (sz) of
-// the soure binary data (src + off) of specified length (len).
-The
-// options (opt) specify how the conversion is to be performed, and
-// it takes as input a set of flags.
-If source base address is not
-// specified, this library's internal buffer is assumed as the source
-// base address.
-//
-// Parameters:
-// dst:	      the destination string where hex string will be stored
-// sz:        the maximum possible size of the hex string (buffer size)
-// src:	      the base address of source binary data
-// off:	      offset to the binary data to be converted (src + off)
-// len:	      length of data to be converted
-// opt:	      conversion options (TYPE_ADD_SPACE, TYPE_ADD_CHAR, TYPE_BIG_ENDIAN)
-//
-// Returns:
-// nothing
-//

-// Function:
-// PutBinFromHex(dst, off, len, src, opt)
-// PutBinFromHex(off, len, src, opt)
-//
-// Putts binary data from the source hex string (src) to the destination
-// address (dst + off) of specified length len.
-The options (opt) specify
-// how the conversion is to be performed, and it takes as input a set of
-// flags.
-If destination base address is not specified, this library's
-// internal buffer is assumed as the destination base address.
-//
-// Parameters:
-// dst:	      the base address of destination
-// off:	      the destination offset where the binary data will be stored (dst + off)
-// len:       length of data at destination
-// src:	      the hex string to be converted
-// opt:	      conversion options (TYPE_HAS_SPACE, TYPE_HAS_CHAR, TYPE_BIG_ENDIAN)
-//
-// Returns:
-// the converted data (dst)
-//
+`string_value`:  the fetched string

+### `Put<Bit/Nibble>`

+* `Put<Bit/Nibble>(dst, off, <bit/nibble>_no, <bit/nibble>_value)`
+* `Put<Bit/Nibble>(off, <bit/nibble>_no, <bit/nibble>_value)`

+Stores the value of bit at the specified bit number (bit_no) to the specified destination address with offset (dst + off).
+If destination address (dst) is not specified, then this library's internal buffer is used as the destination.

+Parameters:
+* dst:		the base address of destination
+* off:		offset from which bit index starts
+* bit_no:	the index of the bit (starts from 0)
+* bit_value:	the value of the specified bit (0 or 1)

+Returns:
+nothing

+### Put<Type>

+Put<type>(dst, off, value)
+Put<type>(off, value)

+Stores the value of <type> at the specified destination address with offset (dst + off).
+If destination address (dst) is not specified, then this library's internal buffer is used as the destination.

+Parameters:
+* dst:		the base address of destination
+* off:		offset where <type> value is stored
+* value:	the value of <type> to be stored

+Returns:
+nothing

+### PutString

+* PutString(dst, off, value, opt)
+* PutString(off, value, opt)

+Stores the string at the specified destination address with offset (dst + off).
+If destination address (dst) is not specified, then this library's internal buffer is used as the destination.

+Parameters:
+* dst:      destination base address where the string is to be stored
+* off:      offset to destination from where the stored string will start
+* value:    the string that is to be stored
+* opt:      options for string writing (TYPE_ZEROED_STRING, TYPE_LENGTH_STRING)

+Returns:
+nothing

+### To<Type>

+* To<type>(smaller_data_types)

+Assembles smaller data types to a bigger data type.
+The assembling is done in little endian format, which means that the smaller data representing the least significant part should come first, and the smaller data representing the most significant part should come last.

+Parameters:
+* smaller_data_types:	list of bytes, shorts, ints, etc.

+Returns:
+<type>_value:	the value of the (bigger) assembled data type

+### DoReverse

+* DoReverse(src, off, len)
+* DoReverse(off, len)

+Reverses the data stored at the source address (src + off) of specified length (len).
+The data at the source is directly reversed, and hence if the original data is required, then it is suggested to make a copy of it.
+If source base address is not specified, this library's internal buffer is assumed as the source base address.

+Parameters:
+* src:		the base address of source data
+* off:		offset to the actual data to be reversed (src + off)
+* len:		length of data to be reversed

+Returns:
+nothing

+## Get<Byte/Ushort/Uint16>Sum

+* Get<Byte/Ushort/Uint16>Sum(src, off, len)
+* Get<Byte/Ushort/Uint16>Sum(off, len)

+Finds the sum of all bytes/ushorts at the specified source address (src + off) of the specified length (len).
+If source base address is not specified, this library's internal buffer is assumed as the source base address.
+This can be used to calculate checksums.

+Parameters:
+* src:		the base address of source data
+* off:		offset to the data to be summed (src + off)
+* len:		length of data to be summed

+Returns:
+<type>_value:  the summed value

+### GetHexFromBin

+* GetHexFromBin(dst, sz, src, off, len, opt)
+* GetHexFromBin(dst, sz, off, len, opt)

+Get hexadecimal string (dst) of maximum specified size (sz) of the soure binary data (src + off) of specified length (len).
+The options (opt) specify how the conversion is to be performed, and it takes as input a set of flags.
+If source base address is not specified, this library's internal buffer is assumed as the source base address.

+Parameters:
+* dst:	      the destination string where hex string will be stored
+* sz:        the maximum possible size of the hex string (buffer size)
+* src:	      the base address of source binary data
+* off:	      offset to the binary data to be converted (src + off)
+* len:	      length of data to be converted
+* opt:	      conversion options (TYPE_ADD_SPACE, TYPE_ADD_CHAR, TYPE_BIG_ENDIAN)

+Returns:
+nothing

+### PutBinFromHex

+* PutBinFromHex(dst, off, len, src, opt)
+* PutBinFromHex(off, len, src, opt)

+Puts binary data from the source hex string (src) to the destination address (dst + off) of specified length len.
+The options (opt) specify how the conversion is to be performed, and it takes as input a set of flags.
+If destination base address is not specified, this library's internal buffer is assumed as the destination base address.

+Parameters:
+* dst:	      the base address of destination
+* off:	      the destination offset where the binary data will be stored (dst + off)
+* len:       length of data at destination
+* src:	      the hex string to be converted
+* opt:	      conversion options (TYPE_HAS_SPACE, TYPE_HAS_CHAR, TYPE_BIG_ENDIAN)

+Returns:
+the converted data (dst)

 ## Copyright and License